Chapter 3 - Racing Squirrels

 In full amazement I stand there on the narrow path, looking into the direction of where the squirrels ran off.
 Processing the high energies and joyful game we just played.

-Walking back to my car, it feels like Life is going to hold me to my end of a new deal.
+Walking back to my car, I feel like Life is going to hold me to my end of a new deal.

 You want to life a connected life, Nicole?